yanshifeng08/oss/intl.en-US/SDK Reference/Go/Bucket tagging.md

 By using the bucket tagging function, you can classify your buckets to manage them.
 For example, you can specify that only buckets with specified tags are returned in ListBucket operations.

--   Only the bucket owner and authorized RAM users can set tags for a bucket.
+-   Only the bucket owner and authorized RAM users can add tags to a bucket.
 Otherwise, the 403 Forbidden error is returned with the error code: AccessDenied.
--   You can add a maximum of 20 tags \(key-value pairs\) for a bucket.
+-   You can add a maximum of 20 tags \(key-value pairs\) to a bucket.
 -   The maximum size of a key is 64 bytes.
 The key of a tag cannot be null and cannot be prefixed with `http://`, `https://`, or `Aliyun`.
 -   The maximum size of a tag value is 128 bytes.
 The value of a tag can be null.
 -   The key and value of a tag must be UTF-8 encoded.
--   If you use PutBucketTagging to add tags for a bucket, the original tags added for the bucket are completely overwritten.
+-   If you use PutBucketTagging to add tags to a bucket, the original tags added to the bucket are completely overwritten.

-## Add tags for a bucket {#section_asr_38j_dqu .section}
+## Add tags to a bucket {#section_asr_38j_dqu .section}

-You can run the following code to add tags for a bucket:
+You can run the following code to add tags to a bucket:

 ``` {#codeblock_bvo_avf_ojs}
 package main